ArtuDitu/Football_Analytics/README.md

 4. Gather more data for many leagues, teams, seasons.

-5. Build a Shiny App that will allow comparing playing style between seasons, teams, leagues, managers.
+5. Build a Shiny App that will allow comparing playing style between seasons, leagues, and teams.